riunasely/dragongame/README.md

 # dragongame
-Dragon and Virus Game using
+Dragon and Virus Game using pygame in python